Disinhibition: Substance-induced disinhibition

 Certain psychoactive substances that have effects on the limbic system of the brain may induce disinhibition.
 It is commonly induced by GABAergic depressants such as alcohol, and benzodiazepines.

 Treatment approaches

-Positive Behaviour Support (PBS) is a treatment approach that looks at the best way to work with each individual with disabilities.
-In this treatment, a behavioural therapist conducts a functional analysis of behaviour which helps to determine ways to improve the quality of life for the person, rather than trying only to lessen problematic behaviour.
+Positive Behavior Support (PBS) is a treatment approach that looks at the best way to work with each individual with disabilities.
+In this treatment, a behavioral therapist conducts a functional analysis of behavior which helps to determine ways to improve the quality of life for the person, rather than trying only to lessen problematic behavior.
 Furthermore, PBS relies on the belief in humans' ability to change, and it is most commonly applied to resolving problems in educational settings.
-There are two main objectives: reacting situationally when the behavior occurs, and then acting proactively to prevent the behaviour from occurring.
+There are two main objectives: reacting situationally when the behavior occurs, and then acting proactively to prevent the behavior from occurring.